Landlord and Letting Agent Services

 Recommended Frequencies Of EICRs For Landlords And Letting Agencies

-In a House in Multiple Occupation (HMO) such as a student house, it is a legal requirement to have an EICR carried out at least once every 5 years.
-In a buy to let rental property, an EICR should be carried out at least once every five years or at a change of tenancy in order to keep your tenants safe and keep yourself compliant.
+In a rental property an EICR should be carried out at least once every five years or at a change of tenancy in order to keep your tenants safe and keep yourself compliant.

 Note – From 1st October 2018, new licensing schemes are coming into place – find out what this means for your electrical safety obligations here.